 Working models of how openness or appropriation both helps and hinders business.
 Better lives More opportunities for entrepreneurial innovators.

 More stable employment prospects by scaling enterprises of various sizes.
 More just distribution of economic and social benefits of innovation.

-Better tools Model policy frameworks for local and national governments.
+Better tools Model policy frameworks for

 Best practices, licences, and guidelines for real-world businesses.